MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/what-is-cloud-app-security.md

 Moving to the cloud increases flexibility for employees and IT alike.
 However, it also introduces new challenges and complexities for keeping your organization secure.
 To get the full benefit of cloud apps and services, an IT team must find the right balance of supporting access while maintaining control to protect critical data.

-Microsoft Cloud App Security is a Cloud Access Security Broker (CASB) that supports various deployment modes including log collection, API connectors, and reverse proxy.
+Microsoft Defender for Cloud Apps is a Cloud Access Security Broker (CASB) that supports various deployment modes including log collection, API connectors, and reverse proxy.
 It provides rich visibility, control over data travel, and sophisticated analytics to identify and combat cyberthreats across all your Microsoft and third-party cloud services.

-Microsoft Cloud App Security natively integrates with leading Microsoft solutions and is designed with security professionals in mind.
+Microsoft Defender for Cloud Apps natively integrates with leading Microsoft solutions and is designed with security professionals in mind.
 It provides simple deployment, centralized management, and innovative automation capabilities.

-For information about licensing, see the [Microsoft Cloud App Security licensing datasheet](https://aka.ms/mcaslicensing).
+For information about licensing, see the [Microsoft Defender for Cloud Apps licensing datasheet](https://aka.ms/mcaslicensing).

 ## What is a CASB?